 Brush Country is Shotgun Country

 The best shotgun is a 12-gauge chambered for 3-inch shells.
 The only addition could be a magazine extension, so it holds six rounds.
 I prefer a modified choke, because it usually patterns buckshot and tungsten loads the best.
-Improved cylinder doesn’t provide enough range.
-Nothing can match a shotgun for quick work inside 25 yards.
-Stay away from 00 and stick to the smaller buckshot like B, BB, and #4 that give denser patterns.
-I shoot a lot of Federal 2¾-inch lead BBs or Winchester’s 3-inch Xtended Range Hi-Density shotshell load with 13⁄8 ounces of non-toxic size-B shot.
-Both are deadly on coyote and bobcats out to around 40 yards.
+An improved cylinder doesn’t provide enough range.
+Stay away from 00 buckshot and stick to the smaller buckshot like B, BB, and #4 that give denser patterns.

-For a brush rifle, I prefer the .25-06.
+For a brush rifle, I prefer the .25-06 Rem.
 Some may feel it is too powerful, and if you keep pelts, that is probably correct.
 South Texas fur is rarely worth keeping, and I want the animal dead on the spot.
 In heavy brush, an animal can be gone in 10 yards.
-Small caliber varmint rifles shooting frangible bullets do not reliably cause a blood trail.
-Three hunters and I once looked for a bobcat for nearly an hour in a patch of brush that you could throw a rock across.
-It was hit poorly with a .223 and left no blood trail.
-We finally found it, but it took a long time.
-The .25-06, loaded with 87-grain Sierra Spitzers, 87-grain Speer TNT hollow points, or 85-grain Nosler Ballistic Tips, is another excellent cartridge.
+Small caliber varmint rifles shooting frangible bullets don’t reliably cause a blood trail.
+The .25-06, loaded with 87-grain Sierra Spitzers, 87-grain Speer TNT hollow points, or 85-grain Nosler Ballistic Tips, are excellent choices.
 Hit a coyote solidly with a .25-06, and it will be there when you go to pick it up.

-Another good brush gun is the .22-250, a great predator hunting round when loaded with 55-grain bullets, such as Ballistic Tips, Winchester Power Points, Hornady Spire Points and V-Maxes.
+Another good brush gun is the .22-250 Rem., a great predator-hunting round when loaded with 55-grain bullets, such as Ballistic Tip, Winchester Power Point, Hornady Spire Point and V-Max.
 Choose a bullet that will give plenty of penetration.
 I have seen several instances of bullet blow-ups that caused a long search for an animal that the hunter could have killed on the spot with a heavier, sturdier bullet.
 The .223 WSSM falls into this same category.
 It is a very fine round for coyote, every bit as good as the .22-250.

 The .223 Remington and the .222 Remington are a bit small unless you use stout 55-grain bullets, preferably Nosler Ballistic Tips, for fast anchors in dense brush.
 I’m sure many will argue the opposite, but my brush philosophy is an instant kill with no travel.
 Heavier, faster cartridges do that best.